How To Be Happy Again: Strategies For Finding Happiness

 One of the best ways to get out of the funk you’re in is to do what brings you meaning.
 When people don’t know their purpose in life, it can be easy to turn on the television and zone out.
 However, over time the unhappiness will build up because unhappiness stems from a feeling of meaninglessness.
 In moments of unhappiness and when you’re unsure what your true life’s purpose is, you should try working on a project that demands your skills and abilities, or you fully immerse yourself in your experience, whatever that may be.
 By working on projects that demand skills that you are good at, you’ll start to feel happier because you are engaging in important work that will help someone other than yourself.
 Similarly, by immersing yourself in your present moment, you’ll give yourself the freedom to begin to explore your emotions and why you’re feeling a certain way.

 While the first two suggestions offer more long-term approaches that require constant work, there are plenty of other things you can try to make yourself happier in the short term.
-Some suggestions include listening to your favorite feel-good song, writing down three positive things each day, getting outside, taking a walk, learning something new, talk to a friend, try something new, smile, help someone, read something, or treat yourself.
+Some suggestions include listening to your favorite feel-good song, writing down three positive things each day, getting outside, taking a walk, learning something new, talking to a friend, trying something new, smiling, helping someone, reading something, or treating yourself.
 The options really are endless.
 The point is that you get out of your head and redirect your focus and energy to activities that you genuinely enjoy doing.

 Can you choose to be happy?